 The Regional Rusumo Falls Hydropower Project will play a key role in enhancing economic and social development in the region and in increasing regional power generation, while establishing and accelerating the volume of cross-border energy exchanges.
 The project is part of the Priority Action Plan (the project and programme list for short and medium-term implementation) under the Programme for Infrastructure Development in Africa (PIDA).

 This is critical for a timely start-up of the project procurement activities and hence for the achievement of the benefits associated with the project in terms of regional and economic development.
-The contract with the selected individual procurement consultant was signed in March 2015 and the consultant has has completed its assignment, which are assisting the implementing agencies in the preparation of Terms of Reference, Request for Proposals for recruitment of project engineering and supervision consultant, shortlisting of consulting firms, evaluation of proposals, preparation of contract documents, negotiation with the recommended consulting firm and contract signing.
+The contract with the selected individual procurement consultant was signed in March 2015 and the consultant has completed its assignment, which were assisting the implementing agencies in the preparation of Terms of Reference, Request for Proposals for recruitment of project engineering and supervision consultant, shortlisting of consulting firms, evaluation of proposals, preparation of contract documents, negotiation with the recommended consulting firm and contract signing.

 The remaining activity under this TA grant is to procure a contract expert to assist the executing agencies on contract administration and management and also provide training on contract administration.
 This activity will be carried out in 2019 since all the three countries sign the EPC contracts and contractors start construction activities.